Kame03/KPManager/README.md

 # KPManager

-**A Bukkit plugin for Minecraft servers that welcomes players with a personalized message, and also broadcasts their country of origin to the whole server using IP geolocation.**
+**A Spigot plugin for Minecraft servers that welcomes players with a personalized message, and also broadcasts their country of origin to the whole server using IP geolocation.**

 ### Features: